tiacsys/bridle/doc/bridle/gs_installing.rst

           define them in the ``%userprofile%\zephyrrc.cmd`` file as described in :ref:`build_environment`.
 This will allow you to avoid setting them every time you open a command prompt.

-       .. group-tab:: Linux

-          Define the environment variables in the ``~/.zephyrrc`` file as described in :ref:`build_environment`.
-This will allow you to avoid setting them every time you open a terminal window.

-       .. group-tab:: macOS

-          Define the environment variables in the ``~/.zephyrrc`` file as described in :ref:`build_environment`.
-This will allow you to avoid setting them every time you open a terminal window.

 .. _cloning_the_repositories_win:
 .. _cloning_the_repositories: